 Department of Plant Breeding

-Current research interests of the JLU Giessen Department of Plant Breeding cover various aspects of genome analysis and molecular breeding of oilseed rape, wheat, sorghum and barley.
-The current research group comprises four senior scientists/group leaders, nine postdocs and 12 PhD students, assisted by numerous technicians, MSc and BSc students.
-The research is funded by grants from DFG, BMBF, BMEL/FNR, EU and GFPi along with additional private-public partnerships and scholarships.
+Research interests in the JLU Giessen Department of Plant Breeding cover various aspects of quantitative and molecular genetics, genomics and breeding of oilseed rape, wheat, sorghum and barley.
+Currently the group comprises three senior scientists/group leaders, six postdocs and 15 PhD students, assisted by numerous technicians, MSc and BSc students.
+Our projects are funded by grants from DFG, BMBF, BMEL/FNR and GFPi along with additional private-public partnerships and scholarships.

-The main research focus is on combining functional and structural genomics with field-based and controlled-environment evaluation of crop populations for analysis of complex quantitative traits.
-Target traits include seed quality, emergence and seedling development, nutrient use efficiency, biotic and abiotic stress resistance, pollen fertility, flowering time, heterosis and yield.
-Special emphasis is placed on the use of next-generation DNA sequencing technologies for SNP discovery, sequencing-based mapping, ultradeep global transcriptome analysis, population epigenomics and polyploid genome structure analysis.
-The group members are involved in numerous national and international research consortia with partners in Germany, France, Australia, UK, Spain, Poland, Sweden, Denmark, Canada and China.
+The main research focus is on combining functional and structural genomics with field-based and controlled-environment evaluation of crop populations for analysis of a wide variety of complex quantitative traits.
+Special emphasis is placed on the use of next-generation DNA sequencing for SNP discovery, sequencing-based mapping, ultradeep global transcriptome analysis, population epigenomics and polyploid genome structure analysis.
+The group members are involved in numerous national and international research consortia with partners in Europe, Asia, Australia and North America.

 Department of Plant Breeding, Justus Liebig University